-With over 650 Deuces rolling into town, the 2019 Northwest Deuce Days took place on a beautiful weekend in late July.
-In addition to the name-sake Deuces, the festival welcomed an additional 750 pre-1951 hot rods and street rods.
+With over 1200 vintage vehicles rolling into town, the 2022 Northwest Deuce Days took place July 14 to 17th.
+In addition to the name-sake Deuces, the festival welcomed pre-1952 hot rods and street rods.
 This is the largest gathering of Deuces anywhere in the world and has been happening approximately every 3 years since 2000.

-Vehicles and their owners came from as far away as New Zealand, as well as nearly every state and province.
-One group reportedly booked the entire MS Coho ferry, which travels between Port Angeles, WA and downtown Victoria.
+Vehicles and their owners come from as far away as New Zealand, as well as nearly every state and province.
+One group booked the entire MS Coho ferry, which travels between Port Angeles, WA and downtown Victoria.

 As you can imagine, it takes a lot of space to park that many cars and several roads in the Inner Harbour were blocked off for the festivities.
 Deuces get what the organizers call “preferred parking” along both sides of Belleville, on circle drive, the side lawns in front and the parking lot behind the BC Legislature.
 Additionally, cars were parked on Government Street, Wharf Street, at Ship Point and in the parking lot beside Ship Point.

-I got downtown around 9:30 in the morning and clearly about 10,000 people had the same idea!
+For the 2019 festival, I got downtown around 9:30 in the morning and clearly about 10,000 people had the same idea!
 I was a bit surprised at the early Sunday morning crowds – I can only imagine what it was like later in the afternoon.
 Organizers were expecting up to 100,000 people throughout the day.
 Even with the early morning crowd though, it was still pretty easy to walk up and down the roads and stop to admire what I wanted to.
-People were also very considerate of those of us taking photos – but then again, that’s the Canadian thing to do.

 If you’re a car fan - or just appreciate the beauty of vintage vehicles - and you actually need a reason to visit Victoria, then I can think of no other than Northwest Deuce Days.
-With an event this popular, it’s hard to imagine there won’t be a 2022 edition.
+With an event this popular, 2025 promises to be spectacular.
 See you there!